farzaaaan/blog/content/posts/local_dev_automation/pihole.md

 {{< /accordion >}}

 {{< accordion title="macvlan mode" class="accordion-minimal">}}
-1. [macvlan](https://docs.docker.com/network/drivers/macvlan/) requests a dedicate ip address for our network from the router. hence allowing us to use _:53_ of this ip instead of host's. this is a good option if we do need _:53_ to remain free for host.
+1. [macvlan](https://docs.docker.com/network/drivers/macvlan/) requests a dedicated ip address for our network from the router. hence allowing us to use _:53_ of this ip instead of host's. this is a good option if we do need _:53_ to remain free for host.
-2. the problem with mcvlan is that the host, where the docker engine is running, would not be able to resolve to it. this means that our host cannot use our internal dns server. [there are ways to resolve this](https://stackoverflow.com/a/64360858), but it adds unneccessary maintenance to our setup.
+2. the problem with macvlan is that the host, where the docker engine is running, would not be able to resolve to it. this means that our host cannot use our internal dns server. [there are ways to resolve this](https://stackoverflow.com/a/64360858), but it adds unneccessary maintenance to our setup.
 {{< /accordion >}}